mpaya5/Helper-Laravel/README.md

 # Helper-Laravel
-How to create a Helper in Laravel 5, step by step
+How to create a Helper in Laravel, step by step

 >Sorry but the code that I write is in Spanish